Tafara-N/alx-low_level_programming/printf/README.md

 - GitHub repository: `printf`

-4. Nothing in fine print is ever good news
+### 4. Nothing in fine print is ever good news

-#advanced
-Score: 0.0% (Checks completed: 100.0%)
-Use a local buffer of 1024 chars in order to call write as little as possible.
+Use a local buffer of 1024 chars in order to call `write` as little as possible.

 **Repo:**
 - GitHub repository: `printf`

 ### 5. My weakness is wearing too much leopard print